exerpteam/odin-drop-in/docs/design/DESIGN_DOC_MVP.md

 *   **Mandatory Country Code:** The component now requires a `countryCode` ('US' or 'CA') during initialization, ensuring correct regional configuration for `OdinPay.js`.
 *   **"Name on Card" Field:** Support for optionally displaying the "Name on Card" field was added via the `billingFieldsConfig.name` parameter.
+*   **Extended Billing Field Support & Customization:** Added support for all standard optional billing fields (address lines, city, state, country, email, phone).
+Implemented a flexible `billingFieldsConfig` to allow enabling these fields and customizing their labels and placeholders.
+The collected `billingInformation` is now returned in the `onSubmit` callback.
+Added 'Card Information' label customization.

 Refer to the [Feature Backlog](../../planning/FEATURE_BACKLOG.md) and [System Overview](../SYSTEM_OVERVIEW.md) for details on these and other ongoing developments.